Game (2016 film): Plot

 A man runs away in fear, looking over his shoulder, where he is admitted to the hospital after an accident, and is in a coma.
-DCP Sharat Chandra/Shakthivel is called upon to investigate the matter, where it is found through the security cameras that a corpse of a high-profile businesswoman Maya is missing from the morgue.
+DCP Sharat Chandra (Shakthivel in Tamil) is called upon to investigate the matter, where it is found through the security cameras that a corpse of a high-profile businesswoman Maya is missing from the morgue.
 Meanwhile, Maya's husband Akshay is surrounded by his family and friends offering their condolences, but he drives them out saying he wants to be left alone.
 Once they all leave, he drives to his girlfriend Bhoomi's house, where it is revealed Akshay killed his wife and made it look like a heart attack.
 The cops call Akshay over his cell phone and ask him to arrive at the forensics lab and explain the issue.
 Akshay drinks a glass of wine offered by Bhoomi and leaves, where he is asked to stay in the lab until they discover the corpse.

 In a series of clues and flashbacks, Akshay is made to believe that Maya is still alive and is out for vengeance.
-He keeps in contact with Bhoomi, until Sharat Chandra/Shakthivel receives evidence that can allow him to arrest Akshay, in the form of a toxin BL-18 that can induce a heart attack.
+He keeps in contact with Bhoomi, until Sharat Chandra receives evidence that can allow him to arrest Akshay, in the form of a toxin BL-18 that can induce a heart attack.
 It is revealed that Akshay drugged a glass of red wine with BL-18 to kill Maya.
 He interrogates Akshay, who reveals how Maya and him met the first time.
 After getting locked up in a room, Akshay calls up Bhoomi and finds out that Maya's lawyer Krishna Prasad is in fact a private detective hired by Maya to spy on Akshay.
 He asks Bhoomi to run away afraid that Maya is after her.
 When Bhoomi comes out of the building, a car comes speeding towards her and Akshay fears the worst.